jjbeneigh-spec/Stock-Forecaster-MCP/README.md

 I have been trying to expand my knowledge in stocks since soon enough I will have a job and will be making my own money.
 So when we were presented with this final project, I wanted to explore something that I will be able to learn from and also add to my portfolio.
 I do not have anything in "finance" on my portfolio so this was a way to expand my knowledge.
 I wanted to explore the MCP server because of the capabilities I have seen other people use it thus far.

 ## Video
+Check the file StockForecasterPresentation to see full explanation and motivation for the project.
+Also for live demonstration with Claude.

 ## Installation
 The Direction for the Project will be in other file!